-We tested the best new leggings for exercise, work, and everything in between
+We tested a dozen pairs of new leggings.
+These are our favorites for exercise, work, lounging, and more

 We’ve all got them.
 Maybe you have two.
 (Or, if you’re lucky, three or four.)
 But for those who love their yoga pants, these stretchy standbys have become indispensable quarantine workhorses.
 A staple in our 24/7 wardrobe.
 The spandex bottom half to our business casual Zoom-iform.

-But there’s a formula for legging bliss: Are they squat-proof?
+But there’s a formula for leggings bliss: Are they squat-proof?
 Do they hold up well in the wash?
 Do they sag and stretch out after a few hours of wear?
 Are they soft??

-Then, there are personal preferences: Light, heavy, or no compression?
+Then, there are personal preferences: light, heavy, or no compression?
 Ankle length or need a few extra inches?
 Wide, smoothing waistbands or seamless and elastic-less?
 Texture?
 Ribbing?
 Flared legs?

-And most importantly: Are they comfortable?
+And most important: Are they comfortable?

 Like the rest of the work-from-home masses, we’ve seen our share of yoga pant hits and misses this year.
 Here are our picks from the current market—whether you’re working out, lounging, or sitting behind your desk for hours at a time.
 These are the yoga pants and leggings we recommend.

 Beyond Yoga’s incredibly cute workout sets seem like they would be right at home in an airy, expensive, Beverly Hills yoga studio.
 But don’t let the aesthetic fool you: These pieces don’t feel at all fussy once you have them on.
-The Patch Pocket High Waisted Midi Leggings are one of the most comfortable pairs of pants I’ve ever put on.
-The fabric is velvety soft, and while the high waist makes me feel covered up, the stretch is so gentle that you truly barely even notice you have them on.
-That comfort can be a plus or a minus; these pants wouldn’t be my first choice for a run, HIIT, or any other kind of jiggle-inducing exercise.
-But for gentle stretching, slow-paced yoga, or, let’s be honest, just laying around the house all day, their comfort is unmatched.
-(And if you’re looking for a more traditionally supportive fit, the adorable Tossed Star leggings in Sportflex fabric have a more structured, synthetic feel.) — Lara Sorokanich, Staff Editor
+The Patch Pocket High Waisted Midi Leggings are among the most comfortable pairs of pants I’ve ever put on.
+The fabric is velvety soft, and while the high waist makes me feel covered up, the stretch is so gentle that I truly barely even notice I have them on.
+That comfort can be a plus or a minus; these pants wouldn’t be my first choice for a run, high-intensity interval training, or any other kind of jiggle-inducing exercise.
+But for gentle stretching, slow-paced yoga, or, let’s be honest, just lying around the house all day, their comfort is unmatched.
+(And if you’re looking for a more traditionally supportive fit, the adorable Tossed Star leggings in Sportflex fabric have a more structured, synthetic feel.) —Lara Sorokanich, staff editor

-If Beyond Yoga’s leggings embody the free-spirited LA yogi ethos, UK-based Boden’s are the embodiment of proper, put-together London.
+If Beyond Yoga’s leggings embody the free-spirited L.A. yogi ethos, U.K.-based Boden’s are the embodiment of proper, put-together London.
 The Jessica Active Leggings are made of thick, sturdy, compression fabric that makes everything feel tucked in, from waist to ankle.
 I tried them out in the Pressed Bloom pattern, and was pleasantly surprised by how flattering they were, even in such a bold print.
 I’d recommend buying a size larger than you think you need in these, as even after consulting the size chart I found myself doing the “jump up and down as you yank them up” dance to get these on.
 But once they were on, they were incredibly slimming, flattering, and fun—comfortable enough to wear while working from home all day and then take on an after-work run.
-Once the weather gets better and society opens up again, I could definitely see myself wearing these to run errands, hang out in a park, or to a casual hangout with friends.
+Once the weather gets better and society opens up again, I could definitely see myself wearing these to run errands, hang out in a park, or enjoy a casual hangout with friends.

 Spanx Every.Wear Active Icon Leggings

 I was actually pleasantly surprised by the ability of these leggings to flatten my soft spots while remaining comfortable.
 The process of dressing and undressing, however, is anything but simple.
-Getting these on is comparable to pulling on a wetsuit: easy-ish while dry, but when they’re sweaty?
+Getting these on is comparable to pulling on a wet suit: easy-ish while dry, but when they’re sweaty?
 Well, that’s a whole different story.
-The leggings manage to maintain their dry look even when soaked, which make them the perfect counterpart to a high intensity workout, or you know, any sweaty activity where you don’t want to look like you’ve peed your pants.
-The toning panel in the front is slightly rubberized and even when wet, never slides or rolls down.
-And while we’re talking about the waistband, or lack-there-of, it’d be hard not to mention how flattering not having a horizontal seam wrapping your most vulnerable area can be.
+The leggings manage to maintain their dry look even when soaked, which makes them the perfect counterpart to a high-intensity workout, or, you know, any sweaty activity where you don’t want to look like you’ve peed your pants.
+The toning panel in the front is slightly rubberized, and, even when wet, never slides or rolls down.
+And while we’re talking about the waistband, or lack thereof, it’d be hard not to mention how flattering not having a horizontal seam wrapping your most vulnerable area can be.

 All in all, I give these leggings a solid thumbs up.
-But as I’m sure many people have undoubtedly said before me, there’s nothing quite like walking through your front door and ripping off your Spanx after a long day. — Chelsea Schiff, Art Director
+But as I’m sure many people have undoubtedly said before me, there’s nothing quite like walking through your front door and ripping off your Spanx after a long day. —Chelsea Schiff, art director

-I’ve been a fan of the cult brand Alo Yoga ever since my ultraflexible sister gave me a gift subscription to the company’s Alo Moves streaming service for Christmas a few years back.
-(It’s the gift that keeps giving: The service includes thousands of hours of classes from top instructors, from pilates and HIIT workouts to meditation and, yes, yoga.)
-I’ve also spent the pandemic encouraging friends and colleagues to just buy the company’s perfect Urban Moto Sweatpant already.
-But surprisingly, I’d never given Alo’s renowned yoga leggings a try—until recently.

-I decided on two styles that would be equally appropriate for my WFH days (i.e. not too constricting) and my evening yoga and pilates workouts: the incredibly soft, brushed cotton High-Waist Alosoft legging and the slightly more structured, though not quite as cosy High-Waist Airbrush version.
-Both leggings feature a flatteringly thick waistband and, according to the company, “contouring” seams in the back for an “extra-lifted look.”
-The Alosoft legging may well be the most comfortable thing I own—so buttery soft and delicious that it’s basically ASMR apparel.
-That said, it doesn’t deliver quite enough compression to be my go-to legging for all occasions.
-On that front, the High-Waist Airbrush is incredible versatile: soft and flexible, but still thick and supportive enough to wear just about anywhere.
-I’ve also washed it more than a half dozen times, and its shape and elasticity have held up.
-It’s not easy to find a pair of soft leggings that will stand the test of time.
-The Airbrush is one of them. —Amy Farley, Senior Editor

 Fast Company may receive revenue for some links to products on our site.